ankitvijay/Enumeration/README.md

 - AV.Enumeration.ModelBinder - Custom `ModelBinder` to allow Enumeration class pass as a query string parameter.
 - AV.Enumeration.SystemTextJson - `System.Text.Json` serialization support for Enumeration class.
 - AV.Enumeration.NewtonsoftJson - `Newtonsoft.Json` serialization support for Enumeration class.
+- AV.Enumeration.NSwag - NSwag support for Enumeration class to generate Enumeration as an Enum type schema.

 ## Want to know more about Enumeration class?
 See my Enumeration class [blog post series]( https://ankitvijay.net/2020/06/12/series-enumeration-classes-ddd-and-beyond/)

+# Give a Star ⭐️
+Found this repository helpful?
+You can give a star. :)

 # Usage